 KAVANGO DEPTH TO BASEMENT 3D SURFACE SHOWING INITIAL WELL LOCATIONS

 ReconAfrica’s Drilling Campaign began Q1 2021 and targets three to six wells in the coming year.
-The main objective is to confirm an active petroleum system in Namibia and Botswana.
-ReconAfrica licenses 2.2 million acres in Botswana (subject to a 50% farmout option), and 6.3 million acres in Namibia, for a total property of 8.5 million acres in the deep Kavango Basin.
+The main objective was to confirm an active petroleum system in the Kavango Basin.
+ReconAfrica has licensed 2.2 million acres in Botswana and 6.3 million acres in Namibia, for a total licensed area of 8.5 million acres in the deep Kavango Basin.

-ReconAfrica anticipates completing the following business objectives within the next 7 months of operations:
+ReconAfrica anticipates completing the following business objectives by the end of 2021: